-This particular section has been updated to reflect the updates on the usage of technologies and tools which have been leveraged for the implementation of the first prototype of the INFINITECH Open API Gateway.
+This particular section remained unchanged from the previous version.
+It presents the documentation of the usage of technologies and tools which have been leveraged for the implementation of the final fully functional version of the INFINITECH Open API Gateway.

 During the design phase of the INFINITECH Open API Gateway, several high-potential technologies and tools were investigated and an evaluation of multiple aspects of each candidate technology and tool was conducted.
 The basic criteria during the selection process were as follows: